-Research Computing (RCI) requires all users of its research computing resources to submit jobs through the SLURM queuing systems.
+Research Computing requires all users of its research computing resources to submit jobs through the SLURM queuing systems.
 Do not attempt to bypass or hinder these systems.
 Documentation for the queuing systems on each major computing resource is available on this web site.
 Please be as accurate as possible about the resources which your jobs will require, as this will help the system run more efficiently and may help your jobs run more quickly.
 You must specify the actual number of processor cores that each job will use when submitting your jobs.
 Failure to do so could result in poor performance and may adversely impact other users' work.

-Data about activity on research computing resources is routinely logged, archived and analyzed, to provide feedback about system performance, resource and software utilization, and better optimize the resources.
+Data about activity on Research Computing resources is routinely logged, archived and analyzed, to provide feedback about system performance, resource and software utilization, and better optimize the resources.
 This includes, but not limited to, environment modules loaded, applications run, hardware performance counters, disk storage consumed, and the contents of batch job scripts.

-Front-end or login nodes for RCI research clusters and other shared computational resources are available only for use in job preparation and submission, file editing and transfers, compiling and editing code, and monitoring jobs.
+Front-end or login nodes for Research Computing research clusters and other shared computational resources are available only for use in job preparation and submission, file editing and transfers, compiling and editing code, and monitoring jobs.
 You should never use the login nodes to run computationally or memory-intensive applications or otherwise do computational work.
 Use of memory and CPU on these nodes should be minimal, as all users of the cluster or resource must share these systems.
 You should submit any work to a queue for processing on the compute nodes of the cluster.

 Any processes using significant processor time or memory on a login node will be terminated without warning.
 You will receive an email notifying that your processes have been stopped.

-RCI operates a number of SLURM Job Queues that allow open access to nodes shared by the university community and partners having exclusive access to the nodes they have purchased.
+Research Computing operates a number of SLURM Job Queues that allow open access to nodes shared by the university community and partners having exclusive access to the nodes they have purchased.
 The queues offer priority access to a portion of the system as paid for by the researcher, but also offer access to the default queue the USC community who have not contributed compute nodes, whenever it would otherwise not be busy.

 To facilitate this, all community clusters run a scheduling system that offers multiple queues for job submission.
 At least one queue is created for the partner group's priority access.
 This is restricted to the number of nodes and cores to which access was purchased, allows for very long jobs, and is usually named after the group or faculty member.